anchorhash/go-anchorhash/README.md

 # AnchorHash: A Scalable Consistent Hash

-This repository contains supplementary code for the paper  "AnchorHash: A Scalable Consistent Hash" (add link here)
+This repository contains a Go implemenetation of AnchorHash based on the paper [AnchorHash: A Scalable Consistent Hash](https://arxiv.org/abs/1812.09674).

 ## Getting Started